 We want everyone who lives, works or studies in West Sussex to be able to petition the County Council.
 If we can, we will do what your petition requests.
 If we cannot, we will explain why.

 Before considering whether or not to raise a petition to the County Council you may want to discuss your issue with your local county councillor.
-They may be able to help you with it or explain how to make representations on a particular subject to the right person and whether what you want is a matter for the County Council.
+They may be able to help you with it, explain how to make representations on a particular subject to the right person and decide whether what you want is a matter for the County Council.

 Online petitions (e-petitions)

 The County Council provides a facility for you to create and submit an e-petition.
 If you have already started a paper petition, these numbers can be included in your e-petition.

 Responses to closed e-petitions can be viewed on the e-petition website.